Shivakumar's health deteriorated due to harassment: Youth Congress President

-New Delhi [India], Sept 4 (ANI): Youth Congress President, Srinivas BV, on Wednesday, alleged that Karnataka MLA DK Shivakumar's health has deteriorated because of the harassment that the Congress leader has been subjected to in the last few days.
+New Delhi: Youth Congress President, Srinivas BV, on Wednesday, alleged that Karnataka MLA DK Shivakumar's health has deteriorated because of the harassment that the Congress leader has been subjected to in the last few days.

 "His health has deteriorated due to the harassment he has been subjected to.
-Doctors have advised him to rest but Enforcement Directorate (ED) is trying to take him away," Srinivas told ANI after meeting Shivakumar at the Ram Manohar Lohia (RML) hospital here.
+Doctors have advised him to rest but Enforcement Directorate (ED) is trying to take him away," Srinivas told the news agency ANI after meeting Shivakumar at the Ram Manohar Lohia (RML) hospital here.

 The Youth Congress leader also claimed that the Karnataka leader was suffering from high blood pressure.